Dante's Peak: Geologists' reception and educational purpose

-The film attracted geologists to create dedicated "information page" to reach out to students interested in science, including the U.S. Geological Survey (USGS) and the University of Maryland.
+The film attracted geologists to create dedicated "information pages" to reach out to students interested in science, including the U.S. Geological Survey (USGS) and the University of Maryland.
 The fact-checking on USGS's information page concluded "in many but not all respects, the movie's depiction of eruptive hazards hits close to the mark".
 On the other hand, two professors at the Lewis-Clark State College panned the movie for understating the negative effects of a possible false alarm.

 The film is also a popular film viewing and discussion in science classes in the United States.